ExelAlfanso/ExelAlfanso/README.md

 ### Hi there 👋 I'm Exel Boy Alfanso

+### About me
+I'm a Computer Science Student at University of Brawijaya Markup : * I like to code and make games
+          * I like rock music 🎸
+          * I love my dog

 <!--
 **ExelCoeg/ExelCoeg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.